substrate-asia/hackathon-2021-spring/teams/Parallel/docs/project.md

 ### Technology

-The loans protocol get inspired by compound protocol and the blockchain is developed on substrate 3.0.
+The lending protocol was inspired by compound protocol and our blockchain solution is developed on substrate 3.0, which allows for efficiency and scalability.
+Here's our key design:
-We get tons of benefit from substrate for its efficient and scalable.
-The following is the key design:
 #### The workflow of Parallel
 ----
 ![text](../images/work_flow_of_Parallel.png)